sicajc/sicajc/README.md

 -->

 Quick Bio
-- I am currently a graduate student in NCHU.
+- I am currently a graduate student in NCHU working on computer architecture and struggling in algorithm.

 <!-- GitHub Statistics -->